tc39/proposal-temporal/docs/calendar-draft.md

 In this option, objects without a calendar would have their own type, and calendar-specific types would be used only when calendar-dependent functionality is required.
 This is similar in spirit to Partial ISO (Option 3), except that new types are used, rather than simply a null calendar on the existing type.

-For example, name bikeshedding aside, `Temporal.ZonedAbsolute` (main issue: [#569](https://github.com/tc39/proposal-temporal/issues/569)) could become an intermediate type between `Temporal.Absolute` and `Temporal.DateTime` that does not include arithmetic or calendar-dependent functionality.
+For example, name bikeshedding aside, `Temporal.ZonedAbsolute` (main issue: [#569](https://github.com/tc39/proposal-temporal/issues/569)) could become an intermediate type between `Temporal.Instant` and `Temporal.DateTime` that does not include arithmetic or calendar-dependent functionality.
 A calendar would be necessary when converting from `Temporal.ZonedAbsolute` into `Temporal.DateTime`.

-- `Temporal.Absolute` = a point in time, not specific to a certain place.
+- `Temporal.Instant` = a point in time, not specific to a certain place.
 	- Data Model: [[EpochNanoseconds]]
 - `Temporal.ZonedAbsolute` = a point in time at a place on Earth.
 	- Data Model: [[EpochNanoseconds]] + [[TimeZone]]